Application process for High School Students & PSEO Students:

-2. Students who do not meet the class rank or ACT, PLAN, SAT, PLAN requirements have an option to submit a letter of recommendation from a high school counselor or teacher that specifically outlines their readiness for college level coursework.
+2. Students who do not meet the class rank or ACT, SAT, PSAT requirements have an option to submit a letter of recommendation from a high school counselor that specifically outlines their readiness for college level coursework.
 Recommendations will be reviewed by a college counselor, Academic Dean, and the Director of Admissions and New Student Relations.

-3. Juniors and Seniors can take one career and technical education courses as a PSEO/Concurrent Enrollment student regardless of class rank or GPA, if they meet academic readiness standards and are a public school student and have a test score that meets or exceeds the standards on the 8th grade MCA reading test (“meets and exceeds”) and meet any all of the course prerequisites, Accuplacer cut scores, or other course enrollment standards established by the college.
+3. Juniors and Seniors can take one career and technical education courses as a PSEO/Concurrent Enrollment student regardless of class rank or GPA if they meet academic readiness standards, are a public school student, have a test score that meets or exceeds the standards on the 8th grade MCA reading test and meets all of the course prerequisites, Accuplacer cut scores, or other course enrollment standards established by the college.
 Each subsequent semester if they were successful in the career and technical courses, students can take additional career and technical courses or general education courses regardless of their class rank or GPA as long as they meet any all of the course prerequisites, Accuplacer cut scores, or other course enrollment standards established by the college.

 Submit paperwork to: